loic-ehrhardt/pyHonGo/README.md

 ![Game screenshot](./imgs/screenshot.png)

-The different bottom-left zone of the screen represents the **boxes**, with the number indicating the current number of **cards** contained inside.
+The bottom-left zone of the screen represents the **boxes**, with the number indicating the current number of **cards** contained inside.
 The current **box** is highlighted.
 The top-left zone shows the current **profile**, and the right zone is the current question.
 You have to guess the right translation among 9 possibilities.

 The controls are: